 Susan Davis joined the firm in 1982 and became a partner in 1992.

 Ms. Davis specializes in the representation of national, regional and local labor unions in all aspects of collective bargaining, litigation, mergers and affiliations, organizing, strategic planning and internal union governance.
 She currently serves as general or chief outside counsel to unions in the entertainment, health care and public sector arena, and has represented unions in a wide variety of industries including sports, transportation and communications.

 Prior to joining Cohen, Weiss and Simon LLP, Ms. Davis was a clerk for the Honorable Constance Baker Motley in the U.S. District Court for the Southern District of New York.

 Ms. Davis is a fellow of the College of Labor and Employment Lawyers, a member and former co-chair of the American Bar Association’s Section on Labor and Employment Law Committee on Practice and Procedure under the National Labor Relations Act, and a member of the Council of the American Arbitration Association.
 She serves on the AFL-CIO Lawyers Advisory Panel and is an Advisory Board Member of the Cornell University ILR School.
-Ms. Davis has been named as both a Super Lawyer for Employment and Labor Law and one of the Top Women Attorneys in the Metropolitan New York area.
+Ms. Davis has been named as both a Super Lawyer for Employment and Labor Law from 2014-2018 and one of the Top Women Attorneys in the Metropolitan New York area.
 Ms. Davis was a 2013 Peggy Browning Fund Honoree.